 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
 Surveys are for manufacturing sector only, except for Hong Kong which is 'whole economy'.
-Latest data are for January, except for Hong Kong which is December.
-Sources: <a href="https://linearchy.com/li
+Latest data are for January.
+Sources: <a href="https://linearchasing.com/linearchas